 The reasoning behind my prediction is the dominance we see between these two.
 This is one team we see with unmatched ability in the ring.
 Respect is more important than liking one another, which keeps this team pushing on to victory.
 The women’s tag team division continues to give the fans many questions about its direction.
 Having these women kept is the best decision for the division moving forward.

 Driune: Toxic Attraction

-Toxic Attraction’s build up has been quite refreshing to see on NXT 2.0.
+Toxic Attraction’s build-up has been quite refreshing to see on NXT 2.0.
 It would be crazy for them to not win tonight.
-I believe they could take the titles off of Shirai and Stark and continue to grow as a dominiant faction.
+I believe they could take the titles off of Shirai and Stark and continue to grow as a dominant faction.
 Plus, I think it’s time for Io Shirai to take her talents to the main roster.

 Nickie: Raquel Gonzalez

 The Run of Raquel as champion has its difficulties.
 The one thing that stays: Raquel Gonzalez is the most dominating woman of NXT at this very moment.
 Taking the title away from her at this exact moment may hurt the division more than help.
 Even with the rebranding, NXT 2.0 still needs a dominating figure as champion to progress the division even more.
 I would like to see her defend one more time against one of her most formidable opponents, Franky Monet.

 Since Mandy Rose made her return to NXT with a new attitude and new look, her eyes have been set on taking Raquel Gonzalez’s NXT Women’s title.
 She has defeated an NXT vet like Ember Moon and made her presence known by attacking Gonzalez after her title defense against Franky Monet.
 I believe that the leader of Toxic Attraction could be a threat to the women’s division on NXT.
 However, a mystery person is lingering around the locker rooms, which could be Dakota Kai.